cwang9208/RDMA-PAXOS/apps/memcached/mcperf.md

 request.
 All the set requests generated have a fixed item size of 1 byte.

     $ mcperf --linger=0 --conn-rate=0 --call-rate=0 --num-calls=100 --num-conns=100 --sizes=d1

+The following example gives you all the details of what mcperf is doing.

+    $ mcperf --call-rate=0 --num-calls=100 --num-conns=1 --verbosity=11

 ## Protocol ##